katttiger/webshop-static/README.md

 # About
-A static webshop with HTMl and CSS.
+A static webshop with HTML and CSS.